The Referral Hit The Front Desk At 4:58 PM. Another Specialist Made The Next Step Easier.

 Systems Beat Heroics

 A strong specialty clinic should not depend on a few heroic coordinators, after-hours doctor awareness, or inconsistent callback discipline to protect the demand it already earned.
-The right intake architecture makes the clinic feel calmer, faster, and easier to trust at the exact moment the patient or referring office reaches out.
+The right intake system makes the clinic feel calmer, faster, and easier to trust at the exact moment the patient or referring office reaches out.

 The strongest specialty clinics do not just deliver good care.
 They route care fast enough to keep the consult and the downstream value.